lthuita/Ansible-IP/README.md

-Configuration Management IP
+Ansible IP

-Configuration management using Ansible and Vagrant Instructions
+Configuration management using Ansible and Vagrant

+Instructions

-    Clone this repo
+    - Clone this repo

-    Change to that directory
+    - Change to that directory

-    Run vagrant
+    - Run vagrant

         vagrant up

 [Explanation](/Explanation.md)